top of page

 “Lonán.”
 She called out to her familiar, looking through his eyes to see the camp.
 The soldiers were so

-unwilling to struggle with them as she went back to her tent to dawn her belt and sword.
-She planned to end this now, her troops deserved better.
+She planned to end this now.
+Her troops deserved better.
 Her lover was fast asleep, still in her uniform.
-She leaned over and
+She

-knotting its way through her stomach.
+kind of caeles she’d need to guard against.
 She encountered a few scouts and dealt them instant blows.
-There

 succumb to the prior battle on their own.

-A captain found her once she edged the center of camp and a feral delight filled her to the bone.
+A captain found her once she edged the center of camp, and a feral delight filled her to the bone.
 All the

 lives she’d stolen on her path left her abuzz with energy.
 “It was stupid of you to come alone.”
 The captain

-in response, dancing out of reach of the captain as they brought theirs down in a straight arch.
+response, dancing out of reach of the captain as they brought theirs down in a straight arch.
 She grinned

 wildly as the light faded from the eyes of her victim, Lonán catching the soul before it escaped the field.